Fitus/Zaloha.sh/DOCUMENTATION.md

 <pre>
 First, test Zaloha on a small and noncritical set of your data.
-Although Zaloha has been tested on several environments, it can happen that Zaloha malfunctions on your environment due to different behavior of the operating system, bash, FIND, SORT, AWK and other utilities.
+Although Zaloha has been tested on several environments, it can happen that Zaloha malfunctions on your environment due to different behavior of the operating system, BASH, FIND, SORT, AWK and other utilities.
 Perform tests in the interactive regime first.
 If Zaloha prepares wrong actions, abort it at the next prompt.